severinsimmler/mure/README.md

 - `Cache.IN_MEMORY` will hold it in memory
 - `Cache.FILE` will store reponses on-disk in a folder `.cache`
-- `Cache.SQLITE` will store responses in a SQLite database
+- `Cache.SQLITE` will store responses in a SQLite database `.hishel.sqlite`